RoslawSzaybo/dipolar-ions/README.md

 To make the code run, I didn't change anything.
 All I did was just to move the code to the plgrid cluster and there all was working good.

+The problem got resolved automatically as soon as I have changed the variable handling i.e. in the original version the size of a matrix is stored in `#define N xxx`, which is fortran-alike.
+I have changed it, so that the matrix size is read as a command line argument.
+Then I had to change the matrix size definitions from e.g.
+`fcomplex a[N*N]` to more secure `fcomplex* a = (fcomplex*)malloc(sizeof(fcomplex)*n*n)`
+and it turned out that is has resolved the segfault problem.